kellino/TypeSystems/README.md

 Doubtless of **zero** interest to anyone else but me, this *wip* is just for my own practice.
 Check again in 5 years time to see it finished.

+I've experimented with various libraries and approaches here, so please do not look at this as the best (or even a good) way of implementing any of these type systems: the code style is **not** consistent!